-Future professionals who have more than 200 scheduled hours and have accrued absent hours are eligible for makeup hours.
+Students who have more than 200 scheduled hours and have accrued absent hours are eligible for makeup hours.
 These hours are not part of their scheduled hours.
 All makeup hours must be pre approved by the school director or future professional advisor.
 Students must complete a Future Professional Make-Up Request Form indicating the date, time and activity completed, and the name of the learning leader who supervised the make-up time.

-Make up hours are available for part time student Monday-Thursday 2:00 PM - 4:30 PM
+Make up hours are available for Part time day students Tuesday-Thursday 2:00 PM - 6:00 PM

-Make up hours are available for Full time student Tuesday-Thursday 4:30 PM - 6:30 PM
+Make up hours are available for Full time day students Tuesday-Thursday 4:30 PM - 8:30 PM Make up hours are available for Part time night students Tuesday-Thursday 1:00 PM- 5:00 PM